Guldariya-Kurbonova/SQL_Retail_Sales/README.md

   **Total Amount:** Total cost of the transaction.

 ## Key Features
-1. *Structured SQL queries to address a variety of business questions.*
+1. *SQL queries created to solve variety of business questions.*
 2. *Organized into meaningful categories for better readability and analysis.*
 3. *Use of Common Table Expressions (CTEs) and subqueries for complex calculations.*